quasikyo/ror2-mods/ReduceRecycler/README.md

 ## Changelog - 1.3.0
 - Add config option to dynamically enable/disable mod
 - Implement cooldown reset options:
-  - After Use: cooldown is reset and time is added **after** rerolling an item
+  - AfterUse: cooldown is reset and time is added **after** rerolling an item
-  - Before Use: cooldown is reset and time is added **before** rerolling an item
+  - OnDemand: cooldown is reset on button press

 For the full changelog, see:
 - [the GitHub releases page](https://github.com/quasikyo/ror2-mods/releases?q=ReduceRecycler),